-Most of the information for this article has come from The Society's Minutes of General Meetings 1853, and Minutes of Council 1853-1857 held on behalf of The Society by the National Media Museum, Bradford.
+Most of the information for this article has come from The Society's Minutes of General Meetings 1853, and Minutes of Council 1853-1857 held at the V&A Museum, London, as part of the RPS Collection.

 There is no full history of The Society but the following are useful:

 J Dudley Johnston, The Story of the RPS [1853-1869], London: The Royal Photographic Society, 1946.

 Marian Kamlish, 'Claudet, Fenton and the Photographic Society', History of Photography, 26 (4), Winter 2002, pp. 296-306.